codingcampbell/tetris/README.md

-Because gamedev enthusiast everyone should write tetris at least once!
+Because every gamedev enthusiast should write tetris at least once!

 To be honest this was just an excuse to refamiliarize myself with the canvas drawing API.